 The 2003 Institute of Medicine (IOM) report, The Future of the Public’s Health, called for the establishment of a national Steering Committee to examine the benefits of accrediting governmental public health departments.

-Within its Futures Initiative (2004), the Centers for Disease Control and Prevention (CDC) identified accreditation as a key strategy for strengthening public health infrastructure.
+Within its 2004 Futures Initiative, the Centers for Disease Control and Prevention identified accreditation as a key strategy for strengthening public health infrastructure.
 Several states manage statewide accreditation or related initiatives for local health departments.
-Within this context, in 2004, the Robert Wood Johnson Foundation (RWJF) convened public health stakeholders to determine whether a voluntary national accreditation program for state and local public health departments should be explored further.
+Within this context, the Robert Wood Johnson Foundation in 2004 convened public health stakeholders to determine whether a voluntary national accreditation program for state and local public health departments should be explored further.
 The consensus was to proceed, and the Exploring Accreditation project was launched in 2005.

 The goal of the Exploring Accreditation project was to develop recommendations regarding the feasibility and desirability to implement a national public health accreditation program or some other method for achieving a systematic approach for public health improvement.
-In order to achieve the goal, the Exploring Accreditation Steering Committee and its workgroups designed a proposed model program and vetted it through public health officials.
-In the winter of 2006, changes to the proposed model were made based on the feedback received and the Steering Committee concluded that it is both desirable and feasible to move forward with establishing a voluntary national accreditation program that:
+To achieve that goal, the Exploring Accreditation Steering Committee and its workgroups designed a proposed model program and vetted it through public health officials.
+Based on the feedback, changes were made to the proposed model in winter 2006.
+At that time, the Steering Committee concluded that it was both desirable and feasible to move forward with establishing a voluntary national accreditation program that:

-- Increases the visibility and public awareness of governmental public health, leading to greater public trust and increased health department credibility, and ultimately a stronger constituency for public health funding and infrastructure
+- Increases the visibility and public awareness of governmental public health, leading to greater public trust and increased health department credibility, and ultimately a stronger constituency for public health funding and infrastructure; and